Frankenmuth Fudge Kitchen

 Who doesn’t love fudge?
 This creamy confection is one of the most delicious treats known to man, and thankfully there are still plenty of shops across America that are making it the old-fashioned way, turning out some truly spectacular (and creative) specimens.

-Family run for more than 25 years, this tiny family-run fudge shop (named Rhode Island’s best by Rhode Island Monthly), is turning out some incredibly unique flavors, including peach cobbler fudge with fresh peaches and Nilla wafers.
+Family run for more than 25 years, this tiny family-run fudge shop is turning out some incredibly unique flavors, including peach cobbler fudge with fresh peaches and Nilla wafers.
 All fudge is made on-premises, and the huge variety of flavors include peanut butter chocolate, penuche (brown sugar and vanilla), chocolate-coconut, and Snickers.

 The Fudge Shoppe